Through our governance, we set clear responsibilities for our leaders, employees and partners.

-At Equinor, our approach to sustainability is embedded in how we work.
-This includes our corporate governance principles, performance and reward framework and management system.
+How we work to ensure an integrated approach to sustainability, is reflected in our corporate governance principles, performance and reward framework and management system.
 These elements are described in the Equinor book, available here.